RCepenco/reddit-hn-etl/README.md

 docker compose exec postgres psql -U de -d de -c \
   "SELECT metric_date, stories_count, avg_score FROM mart.daily_story_metrics ORDER BY metric_date DESC LIMIT 5;"
 ```

 ---

+## Pipeline Execution Model

+This project uses a hybrid execution model:

+- Extract and Transform (Phases 2–3) run as local Python scripts for transparency and fast iteration
+- Load and MART (Phases 4–5) run in Docker containers to ensure reproducible database environments
+- This design is intentional for a portfolio project and avoids over-engineering without a workflow orchestrator
+- In production, the pipeline would be orchestrated using Airflow with full containerization

+### Cold Start Order

+High-level execution sequence:

+1. Generate STAGING data (Extract & Transform)
+2. Start PostgreSQL
+3. Load data into PostgreSQL (Phase 4)
+4. Build analytics MART (Phase 5)

+See Quick Start → Cold start (first run) for executable commands.

+---